Leontief paradox: Responses to the paradox

 For many economists, Leontief's paradox undermined the validity of the Heckscher–Ohlin theorem (H–O) theory, which predicted that trade patterns would be based on countries' comparative advantage in certain factors of production (such as capital and labor).
 Many economists have dismissed the H–O theory in favor of a more Ricardian model where technological differences determine comparative advantage.
 These economists argue that the United States has an advantage in highly paid labor more so than capital.
 This can be seen as viewing "capital" more broadly, to include human capital.
 Using this definition, the exports of the United States are very (human) capital-intensive, and not particularly intensive in (low paying) labor.

 Some explanations for the paradox dismiss the importance of comparative advantage as a determinant of trade.
 For instance, the Linder hypothesis states that demand plays a more important role than comparative advantage as a determinant of trade—with the hypothesis that countries which share similar demands will be more likely to trade.
 For instance, both the United States and Germany are developed countries with a significant demand for cars, so both have large automotive industries.
 Rather than one country dominating the industry with a comparative advantage, both countries trade different brands of cars between them.
 Similarly, new trade theory argues that comparative advantages can develop separately from factor endowment variation (e.g., in industrial increasing returns to scale).

+The biggest criticism of the results of the Leontief test is that the observation has no conceptual background.
+Wassily Leontief (1953) attempted to explain his test verbally augmenting the idea of using the equivalent- worker-unit.
+Daniel Trefler (1993) creatively extended Leontief’s idea to a factor-specific model to measure the trade pattern by effective endowments.

+Fisher and Marshall (2011) suggested the virtual endowments of the general technological differences to test trade patterns.

+Guo (2024) illustrated that introducing technology differences with different factor prices will naturally introduce the trade pattern that the Leontief test explored.

+The analysis and prediction of trade patterns through effective endowments and virtual endowments logically covered both the Heckscher-Ohlin trade pattern and the Leontief (paradox) trade pattern.
+Both are trade consequences, and both gain from trade.
+It shows that comparative advantage works when countries have different productivities.